DavesProgramingSamples/HowToConnectToAnApi/README.md

 }
 ```

+So start a command line window and switch to the folder where you saved the imdbfilms.json file.
 Start the JSON Server with the following command: json-server --watch imdbfilms.json

 Now the API is ready to be used.
 You can access the endpoint via http://localhost:3000/films